 - New Zealand has met its previous target under the Kyoto Protocol.
 We’re on track to meeting our current target to reduce greenhouse gas emissions to 5% below 1990 levels by 2020.

 - We’ve delivered on our Fast-Start Finance commitment that helped developing countries to reduce emissions and adapt to the effects of climate change.
 New Zealand provided NZ$90 million in grant funding over the three year fast-start period.

-- We’ve funded a range of climate change initiatives under the New Zealand Aid Programme.
-We’ve helped our Pacific Island neighbours to meet their future energy needs through sustainable sources, eg MFAT funded a project that helped Tokelau move to more than 90% renewable energy use.
+- We’ve funded a range of climate change initiatives under the New Zealand Aid Programme, and helped our Pacific Island neighbours to meet their future energy needs through sustainable sources.
+For example, we funded a project that helped Tokelau move to more than 90% renewable energy use.

-- We’ve met all reporting (external link) requirements on our commitments to the UNFCCC.
+- We’ve met all reporting (external link) requirements on our commitments to the Convention.

-- MFAT has hosted a range of multinational climate change meetings.
+- We have hosted a range of multinational climate change meetings.
 For example in 2012 we co-hosted the Pacific Energy Summit where donors and the private sector pledged more than $NZ630 million toward putting Pacific Island climate change projects into action

-- MFAT has hosted four Blue Skies Informal Dialogues on the future climate change agreement.
-These discussions complement the UNFCCC process by helping to generate innovative thinking and identify viable solutions.
+- We have hosted four Blue Skies Informal Dialogues on the future climate change agreement.
+These discussions complement the Convention process by helping to generate innovative thinking and identify viable solutions.